Boundary dynamics for holomorphic sequences, non-autonomous dynamical systems and wandering domains: Introduction

-In particular, for iterates of self-maps of the unit disc, all interior points have the same limiting behaviour under iteration whenever there is a Denjoy--Wolff point.
-In our general setting, orbits of interior points do not necessarily converge together in the same way.
-We do, however, have the following result which shows that, if the orbit of one interior point converges towards the boundary, then the orbits of all interior points not only converge to the boundary but have a common limiting behaviour.
+Before discussing generalisations of Theorem~\ref{thm:DM}, we point out that in our general setting orbits of interior points need not have common limiting behaviour; see Example~\ref{Mercer}.
+However, if the orbit of one interior point converges to the boundary (in any manner), with respect to the Euclidean distance, $\operatorname{dist}(.,.)$, then the orbits of all interior points converge to the boundary and, moreover, they all have a common limiting behaviour.

-First though we remark that the concept of orbits of points `approaching the boundary' is delicate to define in our general setting since it depends on the shape of the sets $U_n$, which may become highly distorted.
-There are alternative candidates for the definition of convergence to the boundary, but in \cite{BEFRS} and in this paper we use a definition based on Euclidean distance, denoted by $\operatorname{dist}(.,.)$; see Section~\ref{sec:boundaryclassification} for some further possibilities.

 \begin{thmA} Let $F_n: U \to U_n, n\in\N,$ be a sequence of holomorphic maps between simply connected domains.
 If there exists $z_0 \in U$ such that

 then, for all $z \in U$,